hogeschool/SAD_minor/Assessment.md

 * 12:00 - 12:10 - Time to round up the day
 * 12:10 - 15:00 - Practice
 * 15:00 - 16:40 - Exam.
 This exam consists of questions created by you, your fellow students and the lecturers.

+## Exam

+THe exam taken at the first four weeks consists of 40 multiple-choice questions, created by you, your fellow students and the lecturers.

+### Pitching

+Every mo-thu you and your partner will pitch on the subject, especially on the practical part of the day.
+What (un)usefull did you find?
+What came in handy?
+What problems did you occur, did you solve them, and if not: what are you going to do about it?

+Every day you will get a grade for your pitch: "negative", "neutral" or "positive".
+You are able to raise and lower your final week-grade with one point.

+### Grading

+Every week you will have an individual multiple choice exam on Friday.
+The input of the pitches will be added to this regard.
+The final grade of the exams is the average of all exams, but only when **ALL** weeks are at least graded 4 or higher.
+Cesure of your final mark is 5.5.

+### Failure

+You didn't succeed the first time?
+No issue, you are able to redo your exam, but only for one week.
+Also, an additional task needs to be delivered: you need to add an abstract (min-max 5 A4) from one or more academic papers.